-Where the patient has not paid the account in full, the unpaid account may be presented to Medicare Australia with a completed Medicare claim form.
-In this case Medicare Australia will forward to the claimant a benefit cheque made payable to the optometrist.
+Where the patient has not paid the account in full, the unpaid account may be presented to the Department of Human Services with a completed Medicare claim form.
+In this case the Department of Human Services will forward to the claimant a benefit cheque made payable to the optometrist.

 It is the patient's responsibility to forward the cheque to the optometrist and make arrangements for payment of the balance of the account, if any.
 "Pay optometrist" cheques involving Medicare benefits must (by law), not be sent direct to optometrists, or to the claimant at an optometrist's address (even if requested by the claimant to do so).
-"Pay optometrist" cheques are required to be forwarded to the claimant's last known address as recorded with Medicare Australia.
+"Pay optometrist" cheques are required to be forwarded to the claimant's last known address as recorded with the Department of Human Services.